Comcast Corp (CMCSA)

 Additional liquidity measure

-The cash conversion cycle (CCC) indicates the time it takes for a company to convert its investments in inventory and other resources into cash flows from sales.
-A shorter CCC indicates more efficient management of working capital.
+The cash conversion cycle for Comcast Corp has exhibited fluctuations over the periods provided.
+The cycle measures the time it takes for a company to convert its investment in inventory into cash received from sales.
+A negative cash conversion cycle indicates that Comcast Corp is able to generate revenue from sales before paying its suppliers, resulting in a more efficient cash management process.